cyborgtechie/national-parks-api/README.md

 Description
 Website URL
 The user must be able to make multiple searches and see only the results for the current search.
-As a stretch goal, try adding the park's address to the